 If you have chronic back pain, a slipped or herniated disc, recent surgery, or any neck or spine condition, these movements can make the pain worse.

 A good tour operator will never force you to do dune bashing.
-Skipping the dunes or choosing a very mild drive should always be an option; just inform your guide if you are facing any discomfort and proper medical assistance will be provided.
+Skipping the dunes or choosing a very mild drive should always be an option — just inform your guide in advance.
+To understand how Trawey Tours — Dubai’s top-rated desert safari company keeps every ride safe, read how Trawey ensures vehicle safety — our Land Cruiser maintenance standards.

 Desert Safari Activities That Are Usually Safe for People with Back Issues